 The forward work plan does not cover all cases that will arise over the next 12 to 18 months; cases that are likely to have a smaller statistical and policy impact will be assessed as resources allow.
 The cases scheduled have been prioritised because of:

 the impact they will have on important statistics

 Impacts on fiscal aggregates

-The impact described would occur only if an organisation's classification status changes from public to private sector (or the other way around), or if a new organisation is classified to the public sector.
-Transactional classifications can also impact the fiscal aggregates.
+The impact described would occur only if an organisation's classification status changes from public to private sector (or the other way around) or if a new organisation is classified to the public sector.
+Transactional classifications can also affect the fiscal aggregates.

 small – less than £100 million change